 Mari Serebrov joined BioWorld in 2011 as regulatory editor, following a long career in the media, academia and a state agency, which gave her first-hand experience in dealing with state and federal regulations.
 In her writing for newspapers, radio and television, she covered health care from many angles.
 At BioWorld, she provides in-depth coverage of drug pricing, patents, biosimilars and other regulatory issues for BioWorld.

-BioWorld News Editor Michael Fitzhugh works to help readers understand the significance and drivers behind daily life sciences headlines.
+BioWorld Managing Editor Michael Fitzhugh works to help readers understand the significance and drivers behind daily life sciences headlines.
 He joined the team as a staff writer for BioWorld in 2014 after contributing to and editing several in-depth annual reports about health care's ever-changing landscape.

 Bernard Banga, of Paris, has contributed to BioWorld MedTech team since 2015.
 For more than 20 years, he has covered the medical device industry in France and the rest of the European Union.